 What is Whey Protein?

 Whey is the liquid part of milk that isolates throughout cheese production and Whey Protein is a mixture of protein separated from the Whey.
-Casein(80%) and Whey(20%) are two main types of protein that milk contains.
+Casein(80%) and Whey(20%) are the two main types of protein that milk contains.
 After being isolates throughout cheese production, Whey goes through a number of processing steps to become a powder which people generally recognize as Whey Protein.
 This powder is added to shakes, meal replacements and protein bars.
 Whey protein is generally safe and can help you build muscle and strength, lose weight, reduce your appetite and boost your metabolism.
 But there are some whey protein side effects which we will discuss below in this post.

 There are three main types of Whey Protein-